reagento/adaptix/docs/why-not-pydantic.rst

 Pydantic works smoothly only when you violate the Single Responsibility Principle (SRP).
 It wants to know about your domain layer, it wants to penetrate it.
 Pydantic performs best when it's simultaneously a (de)serializer for incoming requests and a domain model.
-But as soon as you separate your code into layers, issues arise when transferring data between them.
+However, separating your code into layers can lead to challenges when transferring data between them.

 Let's imagine that you have three nested domain dataclasses.
-It works fine for a while, and then you add new field to the deepest model and discover that Pydantic doesn't include the UTC offset in the datetime string (or it has any other unwanted behavior).
+It works fine for a while, and then you add a new field to the deepest model and discover that Pydantic doesn't include the UTC offset in the datetime string (or it has any other unwanted behavior).